 If you broaden your understanding of diversity to include your unique learning experiences and worldviews, you will have a plethora of examples to choose from to write a powerful diversity essay.

-The following are diversity essay prompts from top schools to give you an idea of what is expected.
-Keep in mind that there is a similar thread in all of these prompts.
-Namely, medical schools want to know about your diversity in broadly defined terms, and most importantly, how it will enhance the school’s mission, vision, and student body.
+The following are previous diversity essay prompts from top medical schools to give you an idea of what a diversity essay prompt looks like.
+You’ll notice there is a similar thread in all of these prompts: medical schools want to know about your diversity in broadly defined terms, and most importantly, how it will enhance the school’s mission, vision, and student body.